Lab members

 (Arcila)

-Email: shc045 "at" ucsd.edu
+Email: mleetrejo "at" ucsd.edu

 Lab Alumni

-Emanuell Ribeiro - Ph.D. at OU (Betancur)
+Emanuell Ribeiro - Ph.D.
+(Betancur)

 Currently at The University of Basel (Postdoctoral Fellow)